Terriers

 A breed that’s brimming with self-esteem, dog owners can’t get enough of this adorable, wee pup from Scotland.
 The West Highland Terrier is a popular breed with many from older couples looking for a companion to young families who are looking to add to their brood with a fur baby.

-Fans of the breed will call these dogs Westies for short and they've become a household pet for many across the world.
+Fans of the breed will call these dogs Westies for short.
+They’ve become a household pet for many across the world.
 Fancy learning more about this terrier?
 Here are some helpful tips worth knowing about the West Highland Terrier.

-There's not a huge amount of evidence to hand regarding their exact origin in history but the breed can be traced back to the 17th century when James I of Argllyshire gave a breed of these dogs to the King of France.
+There’s not a huge amount of evidence regarding their exact origin in history, but the breed can be traced back to the 17th century when James I of Argyllshire gave a breed of these dogs to the King of France.

 It seems the Westie’s white colour coat was a result of an accident where Colonel Malcolm of Poltalloch accidentally shot and killed one of his wheaten-coloured Cairns.
 As a result, he bred only white dogs so as not to get them mixed up with foxes.